multiscaleflowx/dynamic-IMM/README.md

 AS yet, no real CFD program (such as OpenFOAM) is used.
 Instead there is a program which exchanges values with LAMMPS simulations and which decides when to change the number of simulations.
 These decisions are read from a file 'agenda'txt' at run time.
 This program is encoded in the files CFDSim.cpp and CFDSim.h.

 To run this example (on ARCHER)
-1) compile LAMMPS (from the mui-sequence branch) to produce an executable called lmp_xc30.
+1) compile LAMMPS (from the mui-sequence branch) to produce an executable called mui-lmp.
 2) Compile CFDSim.cpp to produce an executable called pseudoOpenfoam.
 3) Create a directory in your work file system containing CP